In our previous study the descendants, or Children of Abraham refused to accept Jesus as the Messiah, and attempted to

-People in that day, and even in our day, didn't recover from being born blind.
+People don't normally recover from being born blind.
 The man kept telling them He was the same one they had always known, but some of them just could not believe he was.

 VERSES 13-14: "They brought to the Pharisees the man who had formerly been blind.
 14Now it was a Sabbath day when Jesus made the mud and opened his eyes."

 We're not told who brought the man to the Pharisees, but it was more than likely the ones who were hostile toward Jesus.
 Even though it was an act of mercy, making the clay on the Sabbath would have been against the law.

 Regardless of how much good He had done, their response would be to charge Him with breaking the law.

 VERSE 15: "So the Pharisees again asked him how he had received his sight.
 And he said to them, "He put mud on my eyes, and I washed, and I see."